 When the weather starts to cool down, there’s nothing like a hot bowl of soup and fresh bread (in any form) to warm up with.

-To make sure that you have time to whip these scones up when it’s time for dinner, you can make the dough (which is just a 10 minute affair) either the night before or in the morning on the same day that you want to make them.
+To make sure that you have time to whip these scones up when it’s time for dinner, you can make the dough (which is just a 10 minute affair!) either the night before or in the morning on the same day that you want to make them.

 For a kid-friendly meal, I served these scones with Vegetable Beef Alphabet Soup, but the flavors lend themselves to being paired with just about anything.

-And if you have any scones leftover the next day, they are wonderful split in half and toasted, or you can make them into little turkey sandwiches!
+And if you have any scones leftover the next day, they are wonderful split in half and toasted, or you can make them into little turkey sandwiches.

-- 2½ cups (320 g) all-purpose flour
+- 2 1/2 cups all-purpose flour

 - 1 tablespoon baking powder

-- ¾ teaspoon salt
+- 3/4 teaspoon salt

-- 1 tablespoon minced fresh thyme (or 1 teaspoon dried thyme leaves)
+- 1 tablespoon minced fresh thyme or 1 teaspoon dried thyme leaves

-- 5 oz (142 g) Swiss (or Emmentaler) cheese, shredded
+- 5 ounces Swiss cheese or Emmentaler cheese, shredded

-- ¼ cup (60 ml) heavy cream
+- 1/4 cup heavy whipping cream

-- ½ cup (120 ml) milk (whole or reduced-fat, but not skim), plus 1-2 tablespoons more as necessary
+- 1/2 cup whole milk plus 1-2 tablespoons more as necessary

 - Preheat oven to 450F and line a baking sheet with parchment paper or a silpat liner.